arohner/datomic-compound-index/README.md

 (dci/search-range db :event/user-at [1234 (-> (time/today-at-midnight) to-date)] [1234 (-> (time/today-at-midnight) (time/plus (time/days 1)) to-date)])
 ```

+`search-range` takes two keys, and returns the seq of datoms between them.

-Note that index-key converts values to byte-array representations, so j.u.Date instances can be passed in.
-(See the Serialize Protocol in source)
+(Note that index-key converts values to byte-array representations, so j.u.Date instances can be passed in.
+(See the Serialize Protocol in source))

 ## Partial
 When searching for a partial key (i.e. you know the first two values of a 3-value compound key) use dci/search: